jobelche/Empirical-Accuracy/README.md

 Below is a link to a very simple webpage that can mark shots on a target and perform calculations.
 Free to use! http://www.leproductionservice.com

+### Make a Baseline

+In its most general sense, a baseline is a starting point or a reference point against which future measurements, observations, or comparisons are made.
+It represents the initial state or condition before a change, intervention, or experiment is introduced.

+Shoot in an environment with the fewest variables.
+Do your best to eliminate variables you can and to control the variables you can't.
+A good scenario is something like bags on a bench at an indoor range.
+Better would be a shooting fixture.
+I don't have access to a shooting fixture, and I don't have access to a bench.
+I do have access to an indoor range.
+I'm not physically able to shoot prone for more than a few minutes, so i use a bag on the range ammpo self.
+Not perfect but nothing ever is.
+The data is this guid was was collected in this way.
+Dont let good enough get in the way of perfiction.

+Log the x and y distance of every shot from the point of aim.
+Log the distance left or right of your POI as x and the distance up or down from your POI as y.
+It is easier if your points of impacts are always above and to the right of your point of aim.
+This prevents you from having to deal with negatives in your data set.
+Additionally recording the impacts in millimeters is perfectly accurate and will illimante fractions(recording in mm is equilicant to recording in 24ths of an inch).
+Following the recomdations will produce a database of positive integers.
+Of course you are free to adapt any method you wish but for this text all the data wil lbe positive integers in mm.
+I also find it easier to convert to MRADS.
+IMHO it is very easy to convert to MOA with metric units.

+I draw targets in the equilivant of MSPaint and print them with my office printer.
+For the "bullseye", I use a triangle.
+The tip of the triangle is an infinitely small point of aim.
+Its much easir to measue the distance from the tip of an angle then, say, the center of a circle.
+Becuse I actually save the targets for later reference I limit the damage to a minimul number of shots per bullseye.
+Its of no use to turn a target into confette and then try to pull data from it.
+Also I dont worry about collecting the specifics until I get home.
+At home I can take my time using a cheap pair of vaneer calipers to measure and record the distance from the point of aim.
+A sharpy, paper-plates and a ruler will work just a well.
+Calipers and printers are not a requirment.
+The end goal is to lay down shots with a minimum of variables in a way individual shots can be easly recorded for later use.

+### How Much Data is Enough

+Assume 20 shots.
+These equations seem to come into high levels of realability for shooting percision at about 20 shoots as data points, really get locked it at 30, seem to never really change after about 50.
+There are "tests" that are used to determin how well your data set will work.
+This is called checking for normality.
+This is a new level of complications that I dont expect a normal user to bother with but is included as an option of the website.
+The check for normality is with the Shapiro-Wilk test.
+The Shapiro-Wilk test is a way to check if a set of data is likely to have come from a normal distribution (the bell curve).
+It gives you a score (W) and a p-value.
+The formula to calculate W is (Σ aᵢ * xᵢ)² / Σ (xᵢ - x̄)².
+If the p-value is low (usually below 0.05), it suggests your data is probably not normally distributed.
+Shapiro-Wilk is commonly used in statistics to ensure data meets certain assumptions before using other tests.
+Expect to collect around 20 impacts.
+Thirty is better.
+Fifty is about the maximum you will ever need.
+In my experience, I don't often see a p > 0.05 until around 20 shots.
+It's so common that I just assume I will be starting at 20, and I make my targets accordingly.
+Don't skip the "flyers."
+There is a process to account for outliers.
+Record the distance from the point of aim (x and y) and muzzle velocity (if you have a chronograph).
+Dont get too hung up on the chronograph.
+Muzzle verlocity is a nice to have, not a got to have.
+Its basically irrelavant until you are pushing out beyond 500 yards.
+Until you are shoting ELD the muzzle velocity is basically an indicatory of consistency.

 ### Work flow.